 I grew up in Adams, Massachusetts, and most of my extended family still live in western Massachusetts or southern Vermont.
 After graduating from college I spent nearly six years as a monk in the Society of Saint John the Evangelist, a religious order of the Episcopal Church.
 Shortly after leaving the monastery I met my future wife, Linda May, who is a former Roman Catholic nun.
 We have been living in Mount Vernon since 2001, when I began teaching at Cornell and Linda took a job at Mount Vernon Bank and Trust.
-We are members of Trinity Episcopal Church in Iowa City.
-And we have a cat named Molly.
+We are members of Trinity Episcopal Church in Iowa City, and I serve as treasurer of the Vedanta Society of Iowa.

 PhD in Systematic and Comparative Theology, Boston College, 1999